Xoconoch/zotifarr/README.md

 ## Overview

-**Zotifarrr** is a [Zotify web](https://github.com/zotify-dev/zotify) wrapper, that allows you download music and podcasts directly from Spotify to your local desktop and media player (such as Navidrome, Plexamp, or Jellyfin).
+**Zotifarrr** is a [Zotify web](https://github.com/zotify-dev/zotify) wrapper, that allows you download music directly from Spotify to your local desktop and media player (such as Navidrome, Plexamp, or Jellyfin).

 ## Screenshots